zyanchew/zyanchew/README.md

 # Hi, I'm Zhi Yan Chew 👋
 @zyanchew

 I’m a recent graduate with a **Master’s degree in Architecture, Building, and Planning** from Eindhoven University of Technology and a **Bachelor’s degree in Civil Engineering** from Tsinghua University.
-I am passionate about exploring innovative solutions for **sustainable urban development** and am currently seeking research or PhD opportunities to make a meaningful impact.
+I am passionate about **exploring and investigating human behavior** and am currently seeking research or PhD opportunities to make a meaningful impact.

 ## 🎯 **Research Interests**
 - **Climate Change Resilience**: Adapting cities to mitigate climate change effects.